ChenSun-Phys/axion-magnetic-resonance/README.md

 Bibtex entry
 -----------------------------------------

-If you find this study useful and/or use this code for your work, please consider citing [Seong, Sun, & Yun 2023](https://arxiv.org/abs/xxxx.xxxxx).
+If you find this study useful and/or use this code for your work, please consider citing [Seong, Sun, & Yun 2023](https://arxiv.org/abs/2308.10925).
 The BiBTeX is the following:

-	@article{Seong:2023xyz,
+	@article{Seong:2023,
-	    author = "Seong, Hyeonseok and Sun, Chen and Yun, Seokhoon", title = "{Axion Magnetic Resonance:\\A Novel Enhancement in Axion-Photon Conversion}", eprint = "23xx.xxxxx",
+	    author = "Seong, Hyeonseok and Sun, Chen and Yun, Seokhoon", title = "{Axion Magnetic Resonance:\\A Novel Enhancement in Axion-Photon Conversion}", eprint = "2308.10925",
 	    archivePrefix = "arXiv",
 	    primaryClass = "hep-ph",
-	    month = "xx",
+	    month = "08",
 	    year = "2023"
 	}